 In the United States, it is estimated that sepsis is associated with more than 250,000 deaths annually (Rhee, et al., 2019).
 Each hour of delay in antibiotic administration for patients with septic shock increases their risk of death by 7.6% per hour (Kumal, et al. 2006), culminating in an in-hospital mortality rate ranging from 20% - 50% of afflicted patients and an annual medical expenditure exceeding \$24 billion (Ahiawodzi, et al., 2018).
-The 2018 Surviving Sepsis Campaign recommends administration of IV antibiotics within one hour of sepsis recognition.
-The Columbia VA Health Care System (HCS) recognized this opportunity for improvement and through our Continuous Process Improvement model, made improvements that significantly improved our antibiotic administration time, and further improved strong performance when assessing our Mortality data across the health care system.
-Through use of this multi-pronged approach to addressing sepsis, other health care systems will be able to reduce length of stay, reduce readmission rates, and decrease the incidence of mortality.
+The 2018 Society of Critical Care Medicine Surviving Sepsis Campaign recommends administration of IV antibiotics within one hour of sepsis recognition.
+The Columbia VA Health Care System recognized this opportunity for improvement and through our Continuous Process Improvement model, made improvements that significantly improved our antibiotic administration time, and further improved strong performance when assessing our mortality data across the health care system.
+Through the use of this multi-pronged approach to addressing sepsis, other health care systems can reduce length of stay, reduce readmission rates, and decrease the incidence of sepsis-related mortality.